Risks of heterogeneously persistent higher moments: Conclusion

 \section{Conclusion}

-We show that frequency-dependent higher moment risk is important for the cross-section of stock and exchange traded fund returns.
-Short-term and long-term fluctuation of realized market and average idiosyncratic volatility, skewness and kurtosis are priced in the cross-section of asset returns differently.
-We show that market and average idiosyncratic higher moment risks carry different information and that they enter the decision making of investors separately.
-We also show that investors value the transitory and persistent components of financial markets fluctuations differently implicating heterogeneity in term structures over various sources of higher moment risks.
+We show that transitory and persistent higher moment risks are important for the cross-section of stock returns.
+Short- and long-term fluctuations in realized market and average idiosyncratic volatility, as well as skewness and kurtosis, are priced differently in the cross-section of asset returns, implying a heterogeneous persistence structure of different sources of higher moments risks.
+We also show that market and average idiosyncratic higher moments risks carry different information and that they enter investors' decision making separately.

-The portfolio sorting exercises uncover that skewness is a dominant factor in pricing the cross-section of stock returns and that investors are willing to accept lower returns for assets with higher exposure to market and average idiosyncratic skewness.
-Moreover, they clearly indicate a downward-sloping term structure of market and average idiosyncratic skewness risk denoting that investors value mostly the short-run components of skewness risk associated with transitory fluctuations on the financial markets.

-Important role of both sources of skewness risk in pricing the cross-section of stocks and ETFs is confirmed by the predictive cross-sectional regressions.
-The fact that average idiosyncratic skewness risk is priced in excess to market skewness risk documents that both of these channels of skewness risk translate into investors' preferences and affect future market returns \citep{jondeau2019average}.
-Overall, the significant effect of average idiosyncratic risks on subsequent returns suggests that the asymmetric transmission channels exist on the financial markets \citep{elliott2014financial, barunik2020network}, and the investors take their existence into consideration.

-The cross-sectional regressions confirm the downward-sloping term structure of skewness risk especially in the daily data, while it seems generally difficult to capture the effects of high-frequency fluctuations in the weekly asset returns.
-Overall, the Fama-Macbeth type cross-sectional regressions indicate that volatility and especially kurtosis are mostly long-run phenomena, while skewness risk is priced predominantly through its transitory components.
-In other words, we document discrepancies in the term structures across different sources of higher moment risk, and we stress the necessity to consider the transitory and persistent components of higher moment risks separately.
+Our empirical results have implications along several dimensions.
+First, they highlight the importance of disentangling the persistence structures of each higher moment in order to fully understand how their fluctuations affect subsequent stock returns.
+Specifically, we find no significant effects when looking at aggregate measures of market volatility and average idiosyncratic skewness.
+However, treating these risks as heterogeneously persistent allows us to uncover how they are priced in the cross-section of stocks.
+Transient shocks to market volatility are priced by investors, while they also show preferences for persistent fluctuations in average idiosyncratic skewness.

+Second, the decomposition of risks into heterogeneously persistent components allows us to assess the term structures of these risks.
+Thus, we contribute to the debate on how transitory and persistent risks affect risk premia in financial markets, which mostly emphasises the importance of long-run risks \citep{bansal2004, maheu2007, kim2013, neuhierl2021frequency, bandi2023}.
+On the one hand, we find that both market and average idiosyncratic volatility are priced as transitory risks in the cross-section of stocks.
+On the other hand, we find an upward sloping term structure of average idiosyncratic skewness risk.
+Overall, our results suggest that volatility risk should be perceived as transitory, while skewness risk should be perceived as persistent.